Diversity at RAND

 At RAND, diversity is key to improving policy and decision-making through research and analysis.
 RAND is staffed with people of different ages, races and backgrounds, which encourages creativity and imagination and has proven highly successful over time.
 The range of perspectives and contributions provided by RAND's diverse community assures multiple perspectives and cultivates the ability of all RAND's researchers to offer comprehensive, objective analysis and effective solutions to the many issues facing our world.Learn more about RAND employees

 Creativity and intellectual growth thrive in an environment that welcomes differences in viewpoints, backgrounds, and experiences.
 RAND staff come from all walks of life and from around the world, and we use the knowledge we have acquired to enrich the content and meaning of our research.
 The diversity of our staff is also reflected in the global scope of RAND research — from Europe to the Middle East to Asia — and allows us to offer insight and analysis on diversity management to governments and business.Learn more about RAND's research

 Our Global Commitment

-Staff and students from more than 45 countries produce RAND research that reflects the changing nature of a global society.
+Staff and students from about 50 countries produce RAND research that reflects the changing nature of a global society.
 RAND uses a wide variety of perspectives to analyze problems.
 Competing sides of an issue are given fair treatment and synthesized into a coherent whole.

 RAND is an Equal Opportunity Employer Minorities/Females/Veterans/People with Disabilities